Refugees – busting the myths

-Concern Worldwide is working in northern Lebanon, in response to the massive influx of refugees into the country, fleeing conflict in Syria.
+We have been working in northern Lebanon since 2013, in response to the massive influx of refugees into the country, fleeing conflict in Syria.

 Those who manage to reach safety in Lebanon have a huge range of needs – first and foremost they are in need of safety, food and healthcare, but they also need documentation, education for their children, and a means to earn a living too.
 People are often traumatised, having witnessed family members being killed and enduring long and dangerous journeys to get to Lebanon.
 Both adults and children are often in need of psychosocial support.